 Next, we state constraints on the differences between consecutive coin values for orderly coin systems.
 The first is simple.

 \begin{theorem}\cite{Adamaszek} If $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$ is orderly, then for all $i = 2,3 \ldots, n$,

 \end{theorem}

 The next result is more involved.
-Roughly speaking, if two consecutive differences between adjacent coin values are big, then {\em all} subsequent differences between adjacent coins are also big. \begin{theorem}\cite{Adamaszek} Suppose $\mathcal{C}=(1, c_2, c_3, \ldots, c_n)$ is orderly.
+Roughly speaking, if two consecutive differences between adjacent coin values are big, then {\em all} subsequent differences between adjacent coin values are also big. \begin{theorem}\cite{Adamaszek} Suppose $\mathcal{C}=(1, c_2, c_3, \ldots, c_n)$ is orderly.
 If $m\geq 3$ and

 then for every $t\geq m$, we have $c_{t+1} - c_t \geq c_m - c_{m-1}$. \end{theorem}